Configure SMS providers

 - You can also limit the availability of the SMS provider to certain country calling codes by specifying phone number initials in the “Phone numbers” field.
 If you do not specify any country calling code, this provider will be available for any recipient number.

 - Click “Save” to create and activate the new provider.
-The new provider will be appended to the existing provider list.
+The new provider will be added to the existing provider list.

-- You can then change the order of providers, enable or disable (start/stop) them in the list view.
+- You can then change the order of providers (drag them as shown below), enable or disable (start/stop) them in the list view.

 Block message provider